 Background

-Having a common understanding of the functional utility for each stage of prototype development is essential to managing the expectations for everyone involved in a project from the designer to the CEO and the investor.
+Having a common understanding of the functional utility for each stage of prototype development is essential to managing the expectations for everyone involved in a project, from the designers to the executives and the investors.
 Prototypes at each development stage have a utility that needs to be understood to justify the cost and time to develop them.
-So here is a chart that presents the prototype development stages and the effective use of the prototypes at each level.
+Here is a chart that presents the prototype development stages and the effective use of the prototypes at each level.